(Bruce Bottomley photos)

 The course opened the door to periodontics.
 Hussain was intrigued and attracted to both the aesthetic and surgical aspects of the speciality, and procedures such as crown lengthening and gum and bone grafts.
 He explored part-time programs that would give him skills and knowledge in more advanced periodontal treatment.
 A three-year masters in clinical periodontology at the University of Central Lancashire in Preston was the result.

-Although his studies and travelling to back and forth to Preston was hard work when combined with his practice commitments, Hussain says program ignited his passion for periodontics.
-"There were lots of non-surgical treatments," he says, "but I was also able to do some surgeries, including guided tissue regeneration around implants, plus practising on pig jaws, treating patients, and a dissertation in third year."
+Although combining his practice commitments with his studies and travelling to back and forth to Preston was hard, Hussain says the program ignited his passion for periodontics.
+"There were lots of non-surgical treatments," he says, "and I was also able to do some surgeries, including guided tissue regeneration around implants, plus practising on pig jaws, treating patients, and a dissertation in third year."

 Hussain’s first masters was an introduction to the speciality, but it didn’t make him a specialist.
 That was why he came to Dalhousie to do a second one.
-He explored options in the UK and other countries, but Matthew Morris (MPerio’23), whom he met during his first masters and who was already in the Dal program, encouraged him to apply.
+He explored options in the UK and other countries, but Dr. Matthew Morris (MPerio’23), whom he met during his first masters and who was already in the Dal program, encouraged him to come to Halifax.

 Ready for Dal